sominupadhyaya/bouncing-mechanics/README.md

 ## What am I building?

-- **Basically, we will be starting with a circle in the center which will bounce infintely from one side to the other**
+- **Basically, it will be starting with a circle in the center which will bounce infintely from one side to the other**

 <img src="./images/first-img.PNG" alt="Basic Setup"  width="450" height="400">